 Several psychological models and theories can provide valuable insights for leaders.

-The ‘Maslow’s Hierarchy of Needs’ is a motivational theory comprising a five-tier model of human needs.
-Leaders who understand this model can better cater to their team’s needs, from basic physiological needs to self-actualisation.
+Maslow’s Hierarchy of Needs is a motivational theory that combines a five-tier human needs model.
+Leaders who understand this model can better cater to their team’s needs, from physiological to self-actualisation.

-Another useful model is the ‘Transactional Analysis‘.
+Another helpful model is the ‘Transactional Analysis‘.
 This theory of personality provides a framework for understanding interactions and communication patterns within a team.
 By understanding this model, leaders can foster more effective communication and reduce misunderstandings.

 How Neuroscience Can Help